shakfu/cyfaust/README.md

 ## Status

 Wrapping and modularization are mostly complete except for a few areas (see `TODO`).
+Current priorities are:

+- Address any instability, crashes, etc..

+- Complete Linux support

+- Create further tests

-Current focus is on creating a test suite, and working through remaining items in the todo list.
+- Working through remaining items in the todo list

-## Usage
+## Setup and Requirements

-Requires:
+**Requires:**

+- `cmake` (to build faust)

 - `python3` with dev libraries installed